 Why Investors Buy Gold Bullion

 - Political instability

 - Gold is a non-correlated asset (its price tends to rise during a market downturn)

 How the Price of Gold is Determined

 The price of gold bullion is influenced, by demand from companies who use gold to make jewelry and other products, and by perceptions of the overall economy.
-For example, political, or financial instability, affect the price of gold bullion.
+For example, political, or financial instability, affects the price of gold bullion.

 Gold Bars or Gold Coins?

 When the time comes to invest in physical gold you could find yourself wondering what would be better gold bars or coins?
-I am in favor of gold bullion coins as they are easier to store and to sell rather than bars.
+I am in favor of gold bullion coins as they are easier to store and sell rather than bars.